All Episodes

 And a top doctor has now said the disease will spread in the U.S. That's definitely a possibility.

-I mean, just based on the way the world travels, the president was very quick to close off uh our borders to people from other countries.
+I mean, just based on the way the world travels, the president was very quick to close off our borders to people from other countries.

-By the way, Democrats didn't support that, and now they're trying to attack the president with uh all of this.
+And now they're trying to attack the president with all of this.

 I mean, contact tracing is extraordinarily difficult in all of this.

-Uh the virus, about 80,000 people estimated worldwide, about 2,000 deaths uh emerging in China.
+The virus, about 80,000 people estimated worldwide, about 2,000 deaths emerging in China.

 I think the Chinese were trying to keep this a secret in the hopes that maybe they could contain it, but they didn't.